deepak-bala/blog/_posts/2015-05-07-to-be-a-salmon.md

 ## Where does this converge?

 Everyone has been crying `Bubble` for a while now.
-You could easily juxtapose the metrics around `App installs` and `Monthly active users` with the eyeballs of the year 2000.
+You could easily juxtapose the metrics around `App installs` and `Monthly active users` with the `eyeballs` of the year 2000.
 If a bubble does hit us the companies that rely solely on VC money for operations will probably be hit first, followed by those startups that rely on the business of other startups.
 Bootstrapped firms will also find the going tough but they can close shop gracefully.
 Many professionals that are now used to a lifestyle of unsustainable comfort will be rocked by the loss of a job.

 Those that do survive would have either started to turn a profit after spending money on accelerating growth or would have been sustainable to begin with.
+Right now we salmons swimming back home.
+I wonder which ones will make it.